jarekbryk/localblast/README.md

 #### Important update

+**Update to the update :-)**

+The issue described below has been resolved and is described by [Madden TL _et al._ in _Bioinformatics_ (2019), 35:15, 2699–2700](https://academic.oup.com/bioinformatics/article/35/15/2699/5259186).
+Briefly, the behaviour was a bug affecting specific cases (but not all cases) of BLAST+.
+If `-max_target_seqs` was set to 1 but multiple equivalent hits were present in the database, _the order of these hits in the database_ decides which one is reported by BLAST+.
+Current versions of BLAST+ provide a warning when `-max_target_seqs` is set below 5.

+**End of update to the update**

 Apparently, as of September 2018, the local version of BLAST has a function that behaves differently from the identically named function in the online version of BLAST.
 Option `-max_target_seqs` specifies N number of sequences returned in the output.
 In the local BLAST, it simply returns the N hits above the e value threshold, irrespectively of the BLAST score or the actual e value.
 In the online version of the BLAST, the same function returns the N top hits by score (which is what many people assume it should do).
 This has been very recently reported by Shah N. _et al._ in [Misunderstood parameter of NCBI BLAST impacts the correctness of bioinformatics workflows](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty833/5106166?redirectedFrom=fulltext).
 See also post by Peter Cock [What BLAST's max-target-sequences doesn't do](https://blastedbio.blogspot.com/2015/12/blast-max-target-sequences-bug.html) and Sujai Kumar's [report at Github](https://gist.github.com/sujaikumar/504b3b7024eaf3a04ef5) for a bit more nuanced description of the behaviour.
 I also note that Peter's and Sujai's report do not suggest a different behaviour between online and local versions of the BLAST.

 In my guidelines below, the local BLAST is run with `-max_target_seqs` set to 1.
 Contrary to my assumption, it does not necessarily return the best hit.
 As this behaviour is still being investigated, the safest solution currently is to run your local blast several times, with `-max_target_seqs` set to different values (depending on the size of your database) and then rank the output by score and e value for every query ID.
 Proceed with caution.